Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Yeah.

-So okay, we'll leave it there.
+Okay, we'll leave it there.

-Oh no, sorry, you probably will go to work, but you won't be getting paid necessarily until Chuck and the Donald sort it out and come to some sort of agreement.
+Oh, no, sorry, you probably will go to work, but you won't be getting paid necessarily until Chuck and the Donald sort it out and come to some sort of agreement.

 And we'll see how long that takes.

-Who blinks first.
+Who blinks first?

-I'm sure the ice guys will carry on doing their thing and just yeah, just pay me whenever.
+I'm sure the ICE guys will carry on doing their thing and just, yeah, just pay me whenever.

 I think basically all federal employees still just turn up for work.

-We got some comments, I think.
+We've got some comments, I think.

-Oh, that does make sense.
+Oh, that just makes sense.

-Uh Skiddington says the military doesn't get paid.
+Skittenhun says the military doesn't get paid.

-First time it happened during my lifetime, my husband was enlisted, we were poor and we did not get paid for a long time.
+We were poor and we did not get paid for a long time.

 It affects people.